 dried-up and a full programme of racing took place.
 Five more categories took to the black stuff and the same dirt monkeys went again, but this time with slightly more challenging conditions under their rubber.
 Without question, everybody had a blast.

-Dutch, Vikki and the crew have aspirations to make the Bike Shed Festival “the Goodwood of motorcycles”, that is indeed a very lofty perch to aim for.
+Dutch, Vikki and the crew have aspirations to make the Bike Shed Festival “the Goodwood of motorcycles”, which is indeed a very lofty perch to aim for.
 But, given their record of making dreams become a reality, I wouldn’t bet against it.